lmbxmu/lmbxmu/README.md

 - 🔭 I’m currently a senior researcher at Youtu Lab, Tencent.
-I obtained my Ph.D. degree from in Xiamen University, China, in 2022.
+I obtained my Ph.D. degree from Xiamen University, China, in 2022.

 - 📫 How to reach me: linmb001@outlook.com for email.